How To Stop Bullying

 • They mention to you that they "don't like" someone at school

-Of course if your child comes right out and tells you about bullying at their school or in your neighborhood, then you know for sure.
+Of course if your child comes right out and tells you about getting picked on at their school or in your neighborhood, then you know for sure.
 Just be sure you believe them!

 Here are some questions to ask your child, if you're not sure: